MBA vs. JD Programs

 |

-While the later years of a JD program will often be customized towards a student’s elective and specialization preferences, common first-year course topics include:
+While the later years of a JD program will often be customized toward a student’s elective and specialization preferences, common first-year course topics include:

 |